Bachelor of Arts in English

 English majors at Drexel will develop and present an independent project during their senior year.
 This project will be a capstone to students careers at Drexel.
 It will reflect student's work in the major, prepare them for the next stage of their academic or professional career, and give them an opportunity to work closely with faculty who are experts in their fields.

-Learn more about the English Senior Project [PDF]
+Learn more [PDF]

 Drexel Co-op for English Majors